carriepresley/carriepresley/README.md

 Hi, I'm Carrie.
 I wear a lot of hats, literally and figuratively.

-I'm a front end developer, content creator, and rap music loving yogi.
+I'm a front end developer, content creator, and a rap music loving yogi.
 I'm currently divulging into all things React while creating my portfolio at [carriepresley.com](https://carriepresley.com).

 Let's connect!